Complete Hierarchies for the Geometric Measure of Entanglement: The Hierarchies

 The relevant question is whether these upper bounds converge to the correct value of the injective tensor norm $\Lambda^2.$ In fact, we show in Appendix~\ref{app:proof_convergence_first_hierarchy} that the hierarchy is complete from both sides; it delivers converging upper {\it and} lower bounds.
 We can directly formulate our first main result:

 \begin{observation} For any $k$, we have the two-sided bound

 where the coefficients $d_k<1$ are explicitly known and converge to one, $\lim_{k\rightarrow\infty} d_k =1$. \end{observation}

 In the proof of this observation (given in Appendix~\ref{app:proof_convergence_first_hierarchy}) one expresses the symmetric projectors $\Pi_k$ by integrals over symmetric pure product states, which allows us to estimate the norm $\Vert \ket{F_k} \Vert$ by powers of $\Lambda$ up to some constants incorporated in $d_k$.
 This points at a physical interpretation coming from the quantum de Finetti theorem~\cite{renner2007symmetry, caves2002unknown,christandl2007one}, which roughly speaking states that a symmetric $k$-particle quantum state $\varrho$ cannot be far away from a product state, that is $\varrho \approx \sigma^{\otimes k}$.
+An important point for our results later is that Eq.~\eqref{eq-observation1} delivers converging upper and lower bounds in terms of analytical multi-copy expressions.
+General lower bounds can be obtained with various methods \cite{weinbrenner2025quantifying}, and discrete upper and lower bounds can be obtained by a brute-force optimization over discretizations of the product states \cite{friedland2025tensors}.

 The attentive reader will have realized that the estimate used in the transition from Eq.~(\ref{eq:genidea}) to Eq.~(\ref{eq:genidea2}) is not optimal: The maximization over six-fold product states on the left-hand side of the scalar product was replaced by a maximization over general states, neglecting any product structure.
 A more careful estimate may keep at least the product structure for a split of the six particles into two groups.
 Indeed, for such bipartitions, the maximal overlap with $\ket{F_2}$ can directly be computed by considering the Schmidt decomposition of $\ket{F_2}$ \cite{wei2003geometric, bourennane2004experimental}.
 This gives, with small extra effort, an improved bound on $\Lambda^2$ for a fixed level of a hierarchy, see also Appendix~\ref{subsec:Herarchy1}.